-Once you have everything configured correctly, start the Machine Agent and go to your controller.
+Once you have everything configured correctly, start the Machine Agent and go to your Controller.

-If the metric is not being reported, then it is a machine agent and Controller association problem and that should be rectified first.
+If the metric is not being reported, then it is an association problem and that should be rectified first.
 See below to further troubleshoot this issue.

 If yes, the metrics would show up in the metric browser under the Servers tab.

 If not, you are running the Machine Agent in a Standalone Mode.

 The application name, tier name and node name are not required if there is an App Agent with a matching unique host.
 For more details about a unique host, see Unique Host ID.

 In Standalone Mode, it is imperative to provide the application name, tier name and node name to the Machine Agent.
 These can be provided as JVM arguments to the machine agent or can be specified in the